ariebovenberg/ariebovenberg.github.io/_posts/2022-01-03-finding-broken-slots-in-popular-python-libraries.md

 Having built `slotscheck`, I couldn't wait to see what I could find.
 I didn't have to look far:
-I found some (possibly) missing slots [in the standard library](https://bugs.python.org/issue46244).
+I found some missing slots [in the standard library](https://bugs.python.org/issue46244).

 Also, a scan of the [5000 most popular PyPI packages](https://hugovk.github.io/top-pypi-packages/) showed several of them seem to have some classes with broken slots: